 Our Class B common stock has 10 votes per share, and our Class A common stock has one vote per share.
 As a result, as of January 31, 2019, holders of our Class B common stock represented approximately 83% of the voting power of our outstanding capital stock and our directors, executive officers, and each of their affiliated entities, represented approximately 71% of the voting power of our outstanding capital stock.
 This concentrated control will limit the ability of holders of our Class A common stock to influence corporate matters for the foreseeable future.
 For example, holders of our Class B common stock will be able to control all matters submitted to our stockholders for approval even when the shares of Class B common stock represent a small minority of all outstanding shares of our Class A common stock and Class B common stock, including amendments of our amended and restated certificate of incorporation or amended and restated bylaws, increases to the number of shares available for issuance under our equity incentive plans or adoption of new equity incentive plans and approval of any merger or sale of assets for the foreseeable future.
-Holders of our Class A common stock and may vote in a way with which holders of our Class A common stock may disagree and which may be adverse to such holders' interests.
+Holders of our Class B common stock may also have interests that differ from the interests of holders of our Class A common stock and may vote in a way with which holders of our Class A common stock may disagree and which may be adverse to such holders' interests.
 This concentrated control may have the effect of delaying, preventing or deterring a change in control of our company, could deprive our stockholders of an opportunity to receive a premium for their capital stock as part of a sale of our company and might ultimately affect the market price of our Class A common stock.